elidupuis/jardinsgardens.com/what.md

 		<div class="modal">
 			<p class="heading">4' x 4' Raised Bed</p>
 			<p>Regular price $475</p>
 			<p>Grow more salad veggies than you think possible with this simple, raised garden bed.
 Easy to maintain &ndash; only minutes per week to weed and water.
-Save hundreds of dollars and have fun growing and eating your own fresh food. <a href="contact.php">Contact us</a>.</p>
+Save hundreds of dollars and have fun growing and eating your own fresh food. <a href="/contact/">Contact us</a>.</p>
 		</div>
 	</li>
 	<li class="two">